-Testing for the coronavirus and communicating the results
+Testing for coronavirus and communicating the results

 Who works with your personal data?